ob-algdatii-ss18/leistungsnachweis-firststeptoworlddomination/README.md

 Best use with Clion
 - run WorldDomination for game
-  - you can change the amount of games the agent will play by changing the parameter number of "fit" method in main
+  - you can change the amount of games the agent will play by changing the parameter number of *fit* method in main
-  - you can change the strategy in main when creating the agent by either passing "new SoftMaxPolicy()" (default) or "new ThresholdPolicy(double explorationrate).
+  - you can change the strategy in main when creating the agent by either passing *new SoftMaxPolicy()* or *new ThresholdPolicy(double explorationrate)*.
 Differences were explained in the presentation (see PowerPoint file in project folder)
 - run WD_Test for tests

 ## Documentation